Why should my organization get Foresight?

 Usability – can your team use the system or does it require outside/specialized interpretation?

-Full Functionality – does it offer RTB and FDM/Exceedance monitoring in addition to mechanical system monitoring?
+Full Functionality – does it offer Rotor Track & Balance, FDM/Exceedance monitoring, and engine performance in addition to mechanical system monitoring?

-Prognostics – does it provide a predictive view (including component RUL) allowing you to better plan maintenance windows?
+Prognostics – does it provide a true predictive model (including component RUL) allowing you to optimize assets and better plan maintenance windows?

-Specificity – does it tell you something is wrong with the Accessory Drive or tell you the status of the Hydraulic Pump inside?
+Specificity – will it tell you an issue is developing with the Accessory Drive or tell you the status of the Hydraulic Pump inside?
+On bearings, can it identify the difference between an inner and outer race fault?

 Data Transfer -is data captured on the aircraft moved automatically to the user interface or does it require manually offloading it?